31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 • Number of Check attempts

-There is everything we need to build an ITOA Version of SLA Report, but we have to activate it (it is disabled by default).
-To activate it, edit file /neteye/shared/icinga2/conf/icinga2/features-enabled/influxdb.conf: add property enable_send_metadata and set it to true.
-Here an example about how the file should be after editing.
+There is everything we need to build an ITOA Version of an SLA Report, but we have to activate it (it’s disabled by default).
+To activate it, edit the file /neteye/shared/icinga2/conf/icinga2/features-enabled/influxdb.conf, add the property enable_send_metadata, and set it to true.
+Here’s an example of what the configuration file should look like after editing.

 /**